MadMartian/hydrazine-path-finding/README.md

 ## Dependencies
 This module depends on ''JUnit'' but also on a utility library I wrote called ''data-structures'', you can also find that on my GitHub channel.

+# Examples
+There are some skeletal example concrete implementations of the interfaces beneath the `src/example/java` directory demonstrating how to implement these interfaces.